Web3NL/motoko-book/src/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.md

 We define a type of an object with a public field that is mutable.
 We assign an instance of that object to an immutable variable named `myObject`.
 We could now mutate the state of our public variable.

 The restriction for stable variables is shown in the last comment.
-We can NOT assign an object instance with mutable fields as the value of a stable variable.
+We can NOT assign an object instance with mutable fields as the value of a stable variable, because an object with a mutable variable is not of shared type.

 ## How it works